-My grandmother and I recently road-tripped to Florida together.
+My grandmother and I recently took a road trip together to Florida.
 On our second day of driving, we stopped at a Texaco station.
-I stepped out of the car to stretch and was held in place by the hot humidity, the first real warmth I’d felt since September.
-A heron suddenly appeared in front of me like a figure from a dream, as if he had brought himself into being in the flash of an eye.
+I stepped out of the car to stretch and was paralyzed by the hot humidity, the first real warmth I’d felt since September.
+A heron appeared in front of me like a figure from a dream, as if he had summoned his own existence in the flash of an eye.
 He looked dirty and cheap.
 In the gas-station-snack world he would be those barbequed pork rinds that are actually Styrofoam peanuts with powder on them.
 I was staring at him when my grandmother, not for the first time, said, “I want to teach you how to live dangerously.”

 “Please do,” I said, but I wasn’t sure what she had in mind.
 Did she think I should be going out more?
-On this trip, I accompanied her to everything she asked me to, and I always had fun.
+For the past few days I had accompanied her to everything she asked me to, and I always had fun.
 I asked her to do stuff with me, too, and I made sure I talked about the kinds of things I do at school.
 I felt like it was clear that I’m decently active, but I guess not?

 She repeated her exhortation Sunday morning at brunch.
-I told her I didn’t know what else I could be doing toward that goal.
+I told her I didn’t know what more I could be doing.
 Did it have to do with parties and alcohol?
-I told her to visit me at Smith next year—she could hang out with me and my friends and see how we are.
+I invited told her to visit me at Smith next year—she could hang out with me and my friends and see how we are.
 (This is the best fantasy life I’ve ever created.)
-She could live dangerously with us, I said, insinuating that there are stories I just can’t tell her, the way she has stories of nights out that she won’t go into detail about, even when I ask.
+She could “live dangerously” with us, I said, insinuating that there are stories I just can’t tell her, the way she has stories of nights out that she won’t go into detail about, even when I ask.
 There are definitely things I won’t tell Mimi, but they’re not the kinds of stories she’s looking for.

 “I’ve been the wild card in certain groups,” I said.

-“I just want to see you live more dangerously!” she said again, but, as is typical for her, didn’t go into detail.
+“I just want to see you live more dangerously!” she said again, but, in her typical fashion, refused to go into detail.

-My family thinks I never leave the house, but I always did and still do.
 Mimi wants me to experience more danger, but I’ve always felt it everywhere.
-I’ve faced danger and acted despite it many times, trying out for plays and dance shows in high school, and going out a lot even though it’s often, if not emotionally grueling, at least incredibly distracting.
+I’ve faced danger and acted despite it many times.
+I’ve tried out for plays and dance shows in high school.
+I go out a lot even though it’s often, if not emotionally grueling, at least incredibly distracting.

-There have been times when I’ve lived less dangerously, but those have had their own rewards.
-Every day I’ve ever spent hiding, and every day I have tried to connect with someone, has been rich with drama.
+There have been times when I’ve lived less dangerously, and those have had their own rewards.
+Every day I’ve spent hiding has been as rich with drama as every day I have tried to connect with someone.

 There was the drama of the dark and necromantic world I lived in when I was younger.
 The moral confusion and the fire-filled labyrinth I imagined as its metaphor.

 The drama at the start of each new friendship, and at the end.
-My friendship with Chloe, my first friend at my new school and the one I am with most often.
-Our difficulties and the way friendship morphs into new good things and new bad things.
+My friendship with Chloe, my first friend at my new school, and still the one I am with most often.
+The drama of our difficulties, and the way friendship morphs into new good shapes and new bad shapes.

 The drama of starting to have a close relationship with my brother.
 Of helping each other out.

-Of deciding whether or not everything you feel is based on something you’ve imagined.
-Of having my first crush at Smith in my French class and being unable to feel even the despairing kind of hope I use to torture myself, because that hinges on possibility, and I thought she had a boyfriend.
-Of feeling instead a kind of hope that is a fevered knowledge of impossibility.
+The drama of deciding whether or not everything you feel is based on something you’ve imagined.
+Having my first crush at Smith in my French class and being unable to feel even the despairing kind of hope I generally use to torture myself, because that kind of hope hinges on possibility, and I thought she had a boyfriend.
+Feeling instead a different kind of hope that is a fevered knowledge of impossibility.

-The drama of discovering that in fact she had an ex-girlfriend, recently anointed.
+Discovering later that what she had was an ex-girlfriend, recently anointed.
 Getting lunch and overhearing her friend ask her how she felt about the breakup.
 Hearing her respond that she felt bad, but wouldn’t after this weekend.
 Feeling unsure if she looked at me when she said it or if her friend grinned slightly and knowingly when she noticed me watching them.
-Feeling that her movements were too slight to be certain.
-Feeling a somehow sublime feeling akin to being taken over by a fever when she tapped my ankle three times under the table when we were studying together later that day because I think the second and third tap maybe lingered.
+Being unable to read her body language because her movements were too slight to be certain.
+Experiencing a sublime feeling akin to being taken over by a fever when she tapped my ankle three times under the table when we were studying together later that day, because I think the second and third tap maybe lingered.
 Changing my position to check.
-Realizing that I was probably an idiot and she was completely uninterested.
 Being unable to concentrate all afternoon and for days after, feeling feverish while reanalyzing our interactions and wishing I had risked embarrassment and said something, lived more dangerously.
 Beating myself up for everything I had said around her, and for everything I hadn’t said.
 For missing chances to ask her the questions I wanted to ask.
-Missing the opportunity to have any connection with this person.
+For missing the opportunity to have any connection with this person.
 Later, I recited to myself: “I dreamed that you bewitched me into bed / And sung me moon-struck, kissed me quite insane. / (I think I made you up inside my head.)”

 I think I made you up inside my head.
 There are so many experiences that I might have only imagined.
-So many aspects of my friendship with Chloe, so many looks, so much of many things.
-There’s this madness that accompanies being often isolated and struggling to connect with others while also being incredibly naïve and exceptionally inexperienced.
+So many aspects of my friendship with Chloe, so many looks from people, so much of many things.
+There’s a madness that comes with being often isolated and struggling to connect with others while also being incredibly naïve and exceptionally inexperienced.

-I remember a scene from the movie Fat Girl where, in sight of her sister and the dude her sister is flirting with, Anaïs swims between the pole of the pool’s wooden diving platform and the ladder, holding them, talking to them, and kissing them as if they were her lovers.
-What she tells these men is intelligent but naïve: “Women aren’t like bars of soap, you know.
+I remember a scene from the French movie Fat Girl where, in sight of her sister and the dude her sister is flirting with, Anaïs swims back and forth between a pole holding up the diving platform at a pool and the pool’s ladder.
+When she reaches each one, she holds it and talks to it and kisses it like it’s her lover.
+What she tells these inanimate suitors is intelligent but naïve: “Women aren’t like bars of soap, you know.
 They don’t wear away.
 On the contrary, each lover brings them more, and you get all the benefit.”
 Then: “You make me sick.
 How can you disgust me and attract me so much?”